 Status to date.
 Pending.
 Detailed documentation on current operational capabilities for sea-ice mapping for marine purposes have been made available in the form of a report.
 An evaluation of current practices for producing sea-ice ECV is ongoing.
 The assessment of current sea-ice forecasting capabilities is complete and available to view below.

 2) Identify potential for better collaboration across institutes and countries.

 Status to date.
 Complete.
-This task involved repeated and extensive consultation between operational and research institutions both within and from outside the project consortium, has already led to the shared acknowledgement of current gaps and future potential, which is the first step towards better collaboration, more efficient research and development, and the eventual implementation of new services that provide real value to the user.
+This task involved repeated and extensive consultation between operational and research institutions both within and from outside the project consortium has already led to the shared acknowledgement of current gaps and future potential, which is the first step towards better collaboration, more efficient research and development, and the eventual implementation of new services that provide real value to the user.
 The task has documented current practices and recommended improvements for producing climate records for sea ice, preparing and distributing a questionnaire for producers of sea-ice climate records.
-WP4 has also engaged with consultation about ECV requirements initiated by WMO GCOS, which has fed into the final reports available below.
+WP4 has also engaged with a consultation about ECV requirements initiated by WMO GCOS, which has fed into the final reports available below.